 Chocolate chip ice cream is a classic flavor and one of the easiest options.
 Look for high-quality chocolate chips made of your favorite type of chocolate.
-Dark, milk and white chocolate are all great with ice cream.
+Dark, milk, and white chocolate are all delicious with ice cream.
 In fact, chocolate ice cream with white chocolate chips is a fun flavor combination.
-Miniature chocolate chips are great for ice cream because they spread out more evenly throughout the ice cream.
+Miniature chocolate chips are great for ice cream because they spread out more evenly throughout the mixture.

 If you are bored of chocolate chips, they make baking chips in many different flavors.
 Butterscotch, peanut butter, and mint chips are easy to find in the baking aisle of most grocery stores.
 Turn a popular flavor upside down by adding mint chips to chocolate ice cream.

 Break up cookies and candy bars into small pieces and they are perfect additions to many ice cream flavors.
 The most recognizable flavor is cookies and cream, which uses chocolate sandwich cookies.
 But that doesn’t mean these are the only cookies that work well in ice cream.
 Bake your own homemade cookies, break a couple up and toss them into a batch of ice cream.
 Nearly any flavor will work.